We're your one stop scale model

 Most HO scale track is Code 100 (black ties).
 Code 83 is now quite common and is a

-representation of current mainline track.
+better representation of current mainline track.

 Sectional track comes in code 100 and code 83.
 Other codes are available (70, 55 and 40).